vistra-craft/eventknit/README.md

 - 🧪 Comprehensive testing setup
 - 🚀 CI/CD pipeline with GitHub Actions
 - 🔒 Type-safe with TypeScript
-- 🎯 ESLint and Prettier for code quality
+- 🎯 ESLint for code quality and consistency
-- 📝 Standardized PR templates for better collaboration
+- 🧪 Vitest for fast unit and integration testing

 ## 🛠️ Development Setup